 |Topics in African American Art|

 |Grades in ancillary courses are not computed into the major GPA.
 The major in art history requires the successful completion of the following courses outside the major:|

-Successful completion of two years of university-level proficiency or equivalent proficiency in a single foreign language, preferably French or German, is required.
+Successful completion of one year of university-level proficiency or equivalent proficiency in a single foreign language, preferably French or German, is required.
 It is recommended (but not required) that students, especially those considering graduate work in Art History, pursue study of that foreign language for a second year (or through the 200 level).

 A minimum of 12 hours in 300- and 400-level courses in the major must be earned on this campus.